There are no open positions at this time. Please check back for future opportunities!

-Over 300 singers from 45 Bay Area cities ranging in age from 4 to 18 participate in the SFGC’s programs.
+Hundreds of singers from 45 Bay Area cities ranging in age from 4 to 18 participate in the SFGC’s programs.
 The organization consists of a professional-level performance, recording, and touring ensemble; the four-level Chorus School training program; and a Preparatory Chorus for 4-7 year olds.

 A leading voice on the Bay Area and national music scenes, the Chorus has produced award-winning concerts, recordings and tours, empowered young women in music and other fields, enhanced and expanded the field of music for treble voices and set the international standard for the highest level of performance and education.